A clonogenic assay, also known as a colony formation assay

 Essentially, there are two different ways to perform a clonogenic assay:

 (1) Cells can be seeded at low densities and then treated to examine the effect of the treatment on the clonogenicity of cells.

 (2) Cells can be treated for a specified period and then re-plated at low densities in treatment-free media to test clonogenic ability.

 The latter is often used to assess therapeutic resistance after treatment.
 Figure 1 summarizes the first approach which is the traditional method to perform a clonogenic assay.
-As will become clear, this is a time consuming method that provides no information on the progression of the experiment (endpoint only).
+As it will become clear, this is a time-consuming method that provides no information on the progression of the experiment (endpoint only).
 We will discuss automated and non-endpoint alternative methods later.